epam/edp-keycloak-operator/docs/api.md

-KeycloakAuthFlow is the Schema for the keycloak authentication flow API
+KeycloakAuthFlow is the Schema for the keycloak authentication flow API.

 <table>
     <thead>